ManuchekhrT/TestApp-DI2-Kotlin/README.md

 # TestApp-DI2-Kotlin-Rx
-An example of test android app using dagger2, rx, staggered recycler view
+An example of test android app using dagger2, rx, staggered recycler view, and mvvm architecture